holyjak/fulcro-intro-wshop/docs/INTRO.md

   * _Frontend describes_ what data it wants using EDN Query Language (EQL) and _backend fills them in_, returning a data tree
 * On the _backend_ we have _Pathom_ - Fulcro's twin library (cljc) that _parses_ EQL and answers with data
   * You code _resolvers_ that provide parts of the answer
+  * Your Pathom resolvers typically talk to a DB such as Datomic and PostgreSQL or remote REST APIs

 ![](./images/fulcro-system-view.svg)